RayAndrade/JavaScriptStudy/Creational/AbstractFactory/Example1/README.md

-# 🏭 Abstract Factory Pattern in JavaScript (GoF, Pages 84–85)
+# 🏭 Abstract Factory Pattern in JavaScript (GoF Style, Pages 84–85)

-This project demonstrates the **Abstract Factory** design pattern using class names and structure from pages **84–85** of *Design Patterns: Elements of Reusable Object-Oriented Software* (Gang of Four).
+This project demonstrates the **Abstract Factory** design pattern, following the class structure and naming conventions from pages **84–85** of the GoF book *Design Patterns: Elements of Reusable Object-Oriented Software*.

-It creates families of related products (`ProductA` and `ProductB`) using an abstract factory interface, ensuring that the client remains decoupled from the concrete product implementations.
+Each product family consists of related products (A and B).
+The client uses the abstract factory and product interfaces, remaining completely **decoupled from concrete implementations**.

 ---

-## 📁 Project Structure (Creation Order)
+## 📁 File Structure (Creation Order)

 ```